abhishekmishra/nanograd-lua/Notes.md

 * In this part of the video Andrej goes on to implement more operations in the `Value` class.
+* One of the goals is to expand the tanh function and implement its formula.
 * This is a sort of repetition of the concepts considered in the previous sections and reinforces the learnings.
 * The first operation we add support for is adding `Value` objects to constants.